-- 1.1 Hugh The Arborist Pty Ltd has been instructed by Brendan Waights to provide an Arboricultural Impact Assessment Report for trees located on and adjoining the site that may be affected by a proposed development. - 1.2 This report assesses the impact of a proposed development on Lot 9 only. - 1.3 The following table contains all documents and information provided to me by the client.
+- 1.1 Hugh The Arborist Pty Ltd has been instructed by Brendan Waights to provide an Arboricultural Impact Assessment Report for trees located on and adjoining the site that may be affected by a proposed development. - 1.2 The subject site has been divided into two lots, 8 and 9.
+This report assesses the impact of a proposed development on Lot 8 only. - 1.3 The following table contains all documents and information provided to me by the client.